Skip to Content

 Searing Pork Chops

-In a large skillet, over medium-high heat, add 2 Tablespoons Olive Oil.
-Place pork chops in hot oil.
+In a large skillet, over medium-high heat, add 2 Tablespoons of Olive Oil.
+Place the pork chops in hot oil.
 Sear your pork chops until golden brown!
 About 2–3 minutes per side.
 You do not want to cook the pork chops.
 They will finish cooking in the oven.

 TIP: There is one thing I wasn’t crazy about with the original recipe.
 This is it … this recipe calls for wild rice, and it’s a “whole grain”.
 It takes longer to cook wild rice than long grain rice.
 This recipe has you place everything into one dish all at once then bake it.

-Unless you’re cooking a 4-inch thick frozen pork chop with this wild rice you are going to end up with one dried out pork chop!
+Unless you’re cooking a 4-inch thick frozen pork chop with this wild rice, you are going to end up with one dried out pork chop!
 This casserole bakes for 1 hour and 45 minutes!
 That’s too long for a pork chop!

 TIP: The secret to great pork is never over cooking it!
-Since it is such a great casserole I came up with a solution so keep reading!
+Since it is such a great casserole, I came up with a solution, so keep reading!
 One little change is going to make this a “perfect” recipe!

 Pork Chops being browned in a skillet with olive oil.

-Once you have your pork chops seared a beautiful golden brown, place on a plate, and set aside.
+Once you have your pork chops seared a beautiful golden brown, place them on a plate, and set aside.

-Preheat oven to 350°.
+Preheat the oven to 350°.

 Add 1½ cups of fresh mushrooms on top of your wild rice.